goooooouwa/messager/README.md

 my-note
 =======

 This is my practice for iOS development.

-The goal of this app is an evernote-like notes app.
+The desired end state of this app is a notes app like the iOS 7 built-in one.